mikejcorey/miditime/README.md

 # Instantiate the class with a tempo (120bpm is the default) and an output file destination.
 mymidi = MIDITime(120, 'myfile.mid')

 # Create a list of notes.
-Each note is a list: [time, pitch, attack, duration]
+Each note is a list: [time, pitch, velocity, duration]
 midinotes = [
-    [0, 60, 200, 3],  #At 0 beats (the start), Middle C with attack 200, for 3 beats
+    [0, 60, 127, 3],  #At 0 beats (the start), Middle C with velocity 127, for 3 beats
-    [10, 61, 200, 4]  #At 10 beats (12 seconds from start), C#5 with attack 200, for 4 beats
+    [10, 61, 127, 4]  #At 10 beats (12 seconds from start), C#5 with velocity 127, for 4 beats
 ]

 # Add a track with those notes